 Temporary Housing for Students

 UC may be able to provide temporary accommodations for single guests who are registered as students for the Fall term.
-This on-campus housing provides a safe place to stay as you finalize your housing options and get acclimated to campus.
+Temporary housing is not available for students admitted in the spring or summer semester.
+On-campus housing provides a safe place to stay as you finalize your housing options and get acclimated to campus.
 These accommodations are not suitable for married couples or students arriving with students.

-Students will fall housing assignments at the university may also be able to get into their dorms early (not more than a month) for a fee.
+Students with fall housing assignments at the university may also be able to get into their dorms early (not more than a month) for a fee.
+Questions about temporary housing should be addressed to the Housing office.
+Contacts can be found at www.uc.edu/housing.html.

 UC International recommends that students should arrive at UC as close to the day school starts to avoid any need for temporary housing.